Skills & Careers

 No. The courses are designed so you can explore what interests you.
 To get your certificate of completion, you just have to mark each page on the course as ‘complete’.
 That means you can read the topics, watch the videos, and do the activities you want.
 If a topic doesn’t interest you, you can just mark it as ‘complete’ and move on.

-Parents - watch the video to find out more
+Parents – Watch the Video to Find out More

 Stay up to date

-Sign up to our newsletter to get the latest updates on all our free home education careers resources.
+Get the latest updates on all our free home education careers resources.

 This newsletter is just for home educated young people, their guardians, and supporters!
 We won't spam your inbox.
 We'll keep you up to date with our free careers resources designed for students learning at home.
 We will also keep you up to date with events like roundtables and webinars where you can choose to share your lived experience and get your voice heard.
 If you like, you can share this newsletter with a friend.